Big Brother Naija season 6

-Big Brother Naija Season 6 also known as Big Brother Naija: Shine Ya Eye was the sixth season of the Nigerian version of the reality show Big Brother.
-It premiered on 24 and 25 July 2021 on DStv channel 198 and GOtv channel 29.
+Big Brother Naija Season 6, also known as Big Brother Naija: Shine Ya Eye, is the sixth season of the Nigerian adaptation of the reality show Big Brother.
+It premiered on 24 and 25 July, 2021 on DStv channel 198 and GOtv channel 29.
 Ebuka Obi-Uchendu returned as host for the 5th consecutive season.

 The headline sponsor of the show was Abeg and the associate sponsor was Patricia.
 Other sponsors included travelbeta, Darling hair, WAW and a host of many others.

 According to the organizers of the show MultiChoice, the winner of the season six is expected to win a total of ₦90 million grand prize which includes a ₦30 million cash prize, cash in an Abeg digital wallet, bitcoins courtesy of Patricia, a two-bedroom apartment courtesy of RevolutionPlus Property, a top of the range SUV from a Nigerian automaker, Innoson Motors and a trip for two packaged by Travelbeta.